Samsung/tizen-docs/docs/application/design/wearable/structure/notifications.md

 -   **Notification panels**

     Notification panels display the title, part of the content, and the total number of notifications received from an app.
 The panels should provide appropriate information to help users decide whether to view notifications in full or do other things.
-Customize icons and other design elements of your app’s notification panels.
+Customize icons and other design elements of your app's notification panels.
 Group notifications from the same app into a single panel, as the total number of notifications will be shown at the bottom of the screen.

 -   **Notification cards**